rohitkr/jss/docs/jss-plugin-isolate.md

 1. Globally for all StyleSheets:

     ```javascript
-    import jss from 'jss'
+    import jss from '@secure-jss/jss'
-    import isolate from 'jss-plugin-isolate'
+    import isolate from '@secure-jss/jss-plugin-isolate'

     jss.use(
       isolate({